becauselol/40.305-Project---Elevator-Group-Control/simulation/README.md

 A cycle is defined as between `ReachIdleEvent`.

-This event signifies that the elevator has reached its idle state at a specified floor
+This event signifies that the elevator has reached its idle state at a specified floor.

+Thus a cycle will almost always start with a period of time the elevator is in IDLE for, then it will be triggered by a `ArrivalEvent` and be made to move.

 ## Endpoints for Analysis